The rise of community repair: data from the Open Repair Alliance

 People have the will to repair

-However, the ORA report also reveals that people involved in voluntary repair activities do everything in their power to keep products in use for as long as possible.
-While smartphones, the main victims of planned obsolescence, arrive at repair events with an average of less than 5 years, other devices last longer than expected.
-Laptops, tablets and headphones are usually used for up to 10 years, hair dryers and consoles reach up to 15 years, and some sewing machines and watches exceed the 25-year mark.
-This implies that most products are used for much longer than the 10 years of repair support that current European regulations include, which underlines the need to extend the availability of affordable spare parts beyond the current period in order to meet the existing demand.
+However, the ORA report also reveals that people people participating in voluntary repair activities do everything in their power to keep their products in use for as long as possible.
+While smartphones, the main victims of planned obsolescence, arrive at repair events with an average of less than 5 years, other devices last much longer than expected.
+Laptops, tablets and headphones are usually used for up to 10 years, hair dryers and consoles can last up to 15 years, and some sewing machines and watches exceed the 25-year mark.
+This implies that most products are used for much longer than the 10 years of repair support included in the current European legislation, which underlines the need to extend the availability of affordable spare parts beyond the current period in order to meet the existing demand.

 Community repair is not just about fixing broken devices, it involves changing our relationship with the devices themselves.
-We need to normalize repair, and make it accessible and affordable, so that it becomes the first choice for consumers, and we must also change our perspective as citizens to promote a culture of responsibility and sustainability.
-This report reveals that many people are already willing to repair: what we need now is to make it possible.
+Repair should be normalized, accessible, and affordable so that it becomes the first choice for consumers.
+Shifting our perspective as a society can help foster a culture of responsibility and sustainability.
+This report makes it clear that many people are already willing to repair—now, it’s just a matter of making it possible.

 Community repair involves changing our relationship with the devices themselves.